WP-API/node-wpapi/README.md

 #### Other Filters

-The `?filter` query parameter is not natively supported within the WordPress core REST API endpoints, but can be added to your site using a plugin. `filter` is a special query parameter that lets you directly specify many WP_Query arguments, including `tag`, `author_name`, and other [public query vars](https://codex.wordpress.org/WordPress_Query_Vars).
-Even more parameters are available for use with `filter` if you [authenticate with the API](http://v2.wp-api.org/guide/authentication/).
+The `?filter` query parameter is not natively supported within the WordPress core REST API endpoints, but can be added to your site using the [rest-filter plugin](https://github.com/wp-api/rest-filter). `filter` is a special query parameter that lets you directly specify many WP_Query arguments, including `tag`, `author_name`, and other [public query vars](https://codex.wordpress.org/WordPress_Query_Vars).
+Even more parameters are available for use with `filter` once you [authenticate with the API](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/).

 If your environment supports this parameter, other filtering methods will be available if you initialize your site [using auto-discovery](http://wp-api.org/node-wpapi/using-the-client/#auto-discovery), which will auto-detect the availability of `filter`: